LUCIO TOMASI MEMORIAL SCHOLARSHIP

 About the Scholarship

-This scholarship fund was created in memory of Church Street School for Music & Art alumnus Lucio Tomasi.
-This merit scholarship honors Lucio's legacy as a skilled up and coming jazz drummer who shone bright during his time with us through his immense skill and kind spirit.
-This fund will provide tuition for two semesters for a Tribeca Jazz Institute student.
+This scholarship fund was created in memory of Tribeca Jazz Institute alumnus Lucio Tomasi.
+It honors his legacy as a gifted and promising jazz drummer who shone brightly through his remarkable artistry and generous spirit.
+This fund will apply to student tuition for one Tribeca Jazz Institute semester.
+A single prize is awarded each semester.
 Click here to donate in support!*

 Who is this Scholarship for?

-The Lucio Tomasi Memorial Scholarship is for pre-professional adult jazz musicians with a demonstrated skill level in their chosen instrument and commitment to learning from the modern greats of NYC jazz.
-This scholarship is based on merit.
+The Lucio Tomasi Memorial Scholarship is for pre-professional adult jazz musicians with a demonstrated skill level in their chosen instrument, and commitment to learning from the modern greats of NYC jazz at Church Street School's Tribeca Jazz Institute.
+This scholarship is awarded based on merit.

 How to Apply:

-Students eligible for the Lucio Tomasi Memorial Scholarship are nominated by Church Street School's Tribeca Jazz Institute Artistic Director Grant Stewart, Tribeca Jazz Institute Assistant Director Chris Byars, and CSSMA Executive Director Dr. Chrissie Placilla.
+Students eligible for the Lucio Tomasi Memorial Scholarship are selected by Tribeca Jazz Institute Artistic Director Grant Stewart and Tribeca Jazz Institute Assistant Director Chris Byars.

 * All donations made to this fund will directly and exclusively support scholarship recipients.